The model companions of set theory: Introduction

-Robinson's infinite forcing is loosely inspired by Cohen's forcing method and gives an elegant formulation of the notion of model companionship: a theory $T$ is the model companion of a theory $S$ in the same first order signature if it is model complete and the models of $T$ are exactly the infinitely generic structures for Robinson's infinite forcing applied to models of $S$.
-In \cite{VenturiRobinson} we describe a fundamental connection between the notion of being an infinitely generic structure and that of being a structure satisfying certain types of forcing axioms.
+Robinson's infinite forcing is loosely inspired by Cohen's forcing method and gives an elegant formulation of the notion of model companionship: a $\tau$-theory $T$ is the model companion of a $\tau$-theory $S$ if it is model complete and the models of $T$ are exactly the infinitely generic structures for Robinson's infinite forcing applied to models of $S$.
+In \cite{VenturiRobinson} was described a fundamental connection between the notion of being an infinitely generic structure and that of being a structure satisfying certain types of forcing axioms.
 This suggests an interesting parallel between a semantic approach \emph{\`a la Robinson} to the study of the models of set theory and generic absoluteness results.

-The main result of this paper (Thm. \ref{thm:Vmodcompl}) shows that, modulo a natural extension of the language of set theory (given by the addition of predicates for all universally Baire sets of reals), the existence of class many Woodin cardinals implies that the model companion of the theory of the universe of all sets is the theory of $H_{\omega_1}$.
-We consider our extension natural because the predicates so added are exactly those whose truth value is unaffected by the forcing method, and for which, therefore, we have a concrete and stable understanding of their behaviour; for example Borel sets of reals are universally Baire, all sets of reals defined by a $\Delta_0$-formula are universally Baire, and (assuming large cardinals) all universally Baire sets of reals have all the desirable regularity properties such as: Baire property, Lebesgue measurability, perfect set property, determinacy, etc; moreover (assuming large cardinals) such sets form a point-class closed under projections, countable unions and intersections, complementation, continous images, etc.
+The main result of this paper (Thm. \ref{thm:mainthm1}) shows that ---in a natural extension of the language of set theory (given by the addition of predicates for $\Delta_0$ formulas and all universally Baire sets of reals)--- the existence of class many Woodin cardinals implies that the model companion of the theory of the universe of all sets is the theory of $H_{\omega_1}$, and moreover that for $\Pi_2$-sentences provability overlaps with consistency and with forcibility.
+We consider our expansion of the language natural, because the added predicates are exactly those describing sets of reals whose truth properties are unaffected by the forcing method, and for which, therefore, we have a concrete and stable understanding of their behaviour.
+For example Borel sets of reals are universally Baire, all sets of reals defined by a $\Delta_0$-formula are universally Baire, and, assuming large cardinals, all universally Baire sets of reals have all the desirable regularity properties such as: Baire property, Lebesgue measurability, perfect set property, determinacy, etc. Moreover, assuming class many Woodin cardinals, such sets form a point-class closed under: projections, countable unions and intersections, complementation, continous images, etc.

 We also remark that:

 \begin{itemize}